Thiosulfate–citrate–bile salts–sucrose agar

 Thiosulfate–citrate–bile salts–sucrose agar, or TCBS agar, is a type of selective agar culture plate that is used in microbiology laboratories to isolate Vibrio species.
 TCBS agar is highly selective for the isolation of V. cholerae and V. parahaemolyticus as well as other Vibrio species.
 Apart from TCBS agar, other rapid testing dipsticks like immunochromatographic dipstick is also used in endemic areas such as Asia, Africa and Latin America.
 Though, TCBS agar study is required for confirmation.
-This becomes immensely important in cases of gastroenteritis caused by campylobacter species, whose symptoms mimic that of cholera.
-Since no yellow bacterial growth is observed in case of campylobacter species on TCBS agar, chances of incorrect diagnosis can be rectified.
+This becomes immensely important in cases of gastroenteritis caused by Campylobacter species, whose symptoms mimic those of cholera.
+Since no yellow bacterial growth is observed in case of Campylobacter species on TCBS agar, chances of incorrect diagnosis can be rectified.
 TCBS agar contains high concentrations of sodium thiosulfate and sodium citrate to inhibit the growth of Enterobacteriaceae.
 Inhibition of gram-positive bacteria is achieved by the incorporation of ox gall, which is a naturally occurring substance containing a mixture of bile salts and sodium cholate, a pure bile salt.
 Sodium thiosulfate also serves as a sulfur source and its presence, in combination with ferric citrate, allows for the easy detection of hydrogen sulfide production.
 Saccharose (sucrose) is included as a fermentable carbohydrate for metabolism by Vibrio species.
 The alkaline pH of the medium enhances the recovery of V. cholerae and inhibits the growth of others.
 Thymol blue and bromothymol blue are included as indicators of pH changes.